 The school basketball team is called as CG CAGERS.

-From a time gap between 1947 till 2017, Mohd Shah have the most wins for Best House with winning of 25 times, followed with Ahmad (17 times), Sulaiman (17 times), and Idris (12 times).
+From a time gap between 1947 till 2018, Mohd Shah have the most wins for Best House with winning of 22 times, followed with Sulaiman (18 times), and Ahmad (16 times) shares the same position with Idris (16 times).

 MCKK have a long held rivalry with other premier school which are Royal Military College, King Edward VII School, English College Johore Bahru, Victoria Institution (VI) and its neighbor, Clifford Secondary School.
 However, its most prominent rival is Sekolah Tuanku Abdul Rahman (STAR).